vishalkadu/Wine-Quality-Prediction/README.md

-### Wine Quality Prediction
+### Wine Quality Predicton

 #### Click link to view app https://app-wine-quality-prediction.herokuapp.com/

 The primary extend is to find out the quality of Wine based on the components given within the dataset. here we have 11 independent variables and 1 dependant/Target variable that's quality.

-1. Volatile acidity is the gaseous acid present in wine.
+1. Volatile acidity is the gaseous acid present in the wine.

 2. fixed acidity: Primarily fixed acids found in wine are tartaric, succinic, citric, and malic.